-- · information on the individual child's Medication Plan; - the requirement to maintain the child's confidentiality; - instruction on the procedure required by demonstration, followed by supervised practice where appropriate, and supported by a written protocol.
-This protocol should include the actions necessary for the trained person to implement and will become part of the pupil's Medication Plan.
+- information on the individual child's Medication Plan; - the requirement to maintain the child's confidentiality; - instruction on the procedure required by demonstration, followed by supervised practice where appropriate, and supported by a written protocol.
+This protocol should include the actions necessary for the trained person to implement and will become part of the pupil's Medication Plan. - Where appropriate, child protection or intimate care issues must be addressed.
+Ideally, the staff will be trained before the child starts attending school, but, otherwise, parents must be aware that they will need to continue being responsible for the procedures until staff are trained

-In cases where individual procedures may be needed, a Form1 Pupil's Health Care Plan will be drawn up.
+In cases where individual procedures may be needed, a Form 1 Pupil's Health Care Plan will be drawn up.